anngyn/Architecting-Solution/content/6-CreateLambdaFunction/6.1-SQSLambdaDynamoDB/_index.md

 ---
-title: "Create Lambda Function and Setup Triggers"
+title: "Create Lambda Function for read message from SQS and write record to DynamoDB"
 weight: 6.1
 chapter: false
 pre: " <b> 6.1 </b> "